checking And Savings account disclosures

 A Regular Savings Account will convert to a Savings Plus account if a Visa Debit Card is used at least once for purchases.

-Youth Savings: primary account holder must be under the age of 18.
+Youth Savings and StudentFirst Checking: primary account holder must be under the age of 18.
 Parent or legal guardian must be a joint account holder.
-Once the primary account holder reaches the age of 18, the account will convert to a Regular Savings Account.
+Once the primary account holder reaches the age of 18, the account will convert to a Regular Savings Account or a Regular Checking Account.

 With Overdraft Privilege, First South Financial will honor an overdraft transaction up to a maximum preset limit of $300.00 – $2000.00.
 All you need is an eligible Account.
 As long as your account remains in good standing First South will honor overdrafts and charge an Overdraft Privilege (ODP) fee for each transaction to be deducted from your account.
 To make sure this service remains available your account must be brought to a positive balance within 30 days.
 Overdraft Privilege is not a line of credit but a courtesy extended to accounts that qualify.
-For more information call 901.380.7400 or 800.872.3728.
-To access our policy, click here.
+For more information call 901.380.7400 or email us at email@example.com.

 USA Patriot Act